 What I Liked About Where the Condor Flies

 Frankly, there isn’t much that I liked about the story, except for a couple of things.
-For instance, the story a few elements spread across till the end that ignited the spark, though it couldn’t turn it into fire.
-Then the excellent portrayal of life in the 19th Century Mexico, which wasn’t ideal, to say the least.
-It shows glimpses of the dark history of the west, lesser-known to the eastern world.
+For instance, in the story a few elements spread across till the end that ignited the spark, though it couldn’t turn it into fire.
+Then the excellent portrayal of life in 19th Century Mexico, which wasn’t ideal, to say the least.
+It shows glimpses of the dark history of the West, lesser-known to the eastern world.

 The action, to a great extent, is also quite engaging.
-But again, as I said in beginning, I’m not a big fan of westerns.
+But again, as I said in the beginning, I’m not a big fan of westerns.
 In particular, I found the character of Ben Jackson fascinating, until he was caught by the sheriff’s men.
 Likewise, the only female character of significance, Lucia da Silva, also felt appealing.

 What I Did Not Like About Where the Condor Flies